CVEProject/cve-schema/schema/DRAFT-JSON-file-format-v4.md

 # CVE ID JSON containers

 These objects can in turn contain more objects, arrays, strings and so on.
-The reason for this is so that each top level object type can contain self identifying data such as CVE_Data_version.
+The reason for this is so that each top level object type can contain self-identifying data such as CVE_Data_version.
 Most objects can in turn contains virtually any other object.
-In general if you traverse into the nested tree of objects you should not encounter any chains that contains more than one instance of a given object container.
+In general, if you traverse into the nested tree of objects you should not encounter any chains that contains more than one instance of a given object container.
 Simply put you should not for example encounter a chain such as: root, CVE_affects, CVE_configuration, CVE_workaround, CVE_configuration.
 Please note that this rule may be subject to change as we get new container types and use cases.

 JSON data type: object